 The $1,250 quad-core model: Core i5, 8GB of RAM, 256GB SSD

-The primary difference between the base model and the step-up option, is the jump to a Core i5 processor.
+The primary difference between the base model and the step-up option is the jump to a Core i5 processor.
 That doubles your core count to four, which is what most people will want.
 To match the four cores, this configuration also offers 8GB of RAM.

 Overall, this configuration is the best value for most users.
 It’s powerful enough to handle a wide range of tasks and has enough RAM for multitasking.
 It’s not a mobile workstation.
 However, if you’re not planning to handle massive Excel spreadsheets, edit high-resolution photos or video, or perform some similarly demanding task, this model will more than meet your needs.

 The Core i5 model still comes with the basic “G1” integrated graphics.
-Intel does have an Ice Lake Core i5 with “G4” Iris Plus graphics, but to limit confusion, Dell doesn’t offer that option.
+Intel does offer an Ice Lake Core i5 with “G4” Iris Plus graphics, but to limit confusion, Dell doesn’t offer that option.
 This means you’ll be limited to older games.
-All 2020 Dell XPS 13 models have Thunderbolt 3 support, though, so external graphics is an option.
+All 2020 Dell XPS 13 models have Thunderbolt 3 support, though, and so external graphics is an option.

 A touch screen is also not offered on the Core i5 model, which is a loss for those who prefer to have touch screen but don’t need the power of the Core i7.